Western Colorado Community College: Habitat for Humanity - NewsBreak

 2 Former Maverick Baseball Alumns on making the jump to professional Baseball

 GRAND JUNCTION, Colo.
-(KJCT) - Four former CMU players have made the jump from Grand Junction to professional baseball following the conclusion of the MLB Draft.
+(KKCO) -Four former CMU players have made the jump from Grand Junction to professional baseball following the conclusion of the MLB Draft.
 Despite being caught up in a whirlwind since the draft Caleb Farmer and Spencer Bramwell were able to discuss their experience making the move to pursue the majors, and what their draft experience was like.

 Steamboat Pilot & Today